OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 [Frida-ios-dump](https://github.com/AloneMonkey/frida-ios-dump "frida-ios-dump") allows you to pull a decrypted IPA from a jailbroken device.
 Please refer to the section "Using Frida-ios-dump" for detailed instructions on how to use it.

-##### Ghidra

-[Ghidra](https://ghidra-sre.org/ "Ghidra") is a software reverse engineering (SRE) suite of tools developed by NSA's Research Directorate.
-Please refer to the [installation guide](https://ghidra-sre.org/InstallationGuide.html "Ghidra Installation Guide") on how to install it and look at the [cheat sheet](https://ghidra-sre.org/CheatSheet.html "Cheat Sheet") for a first overview of available commands and shortcuts.

 ##### IDB

 [IDB](https://www.idbtool.com "IDBTool") is an open source tool to simplify some common tasks for iOS app security assessments and research.
 The [installation instructions for IDB](https://www.idbtool.com/installation/ "IDB Installation") are available in the documentation.